 The Local Area Plan must be submitted through Workforce Information System Enterprise (WISE), the Division's web-based financial system.

-The due date is May 6, 2022.
-Each attachment must be submitted and labeled separately in either Word, Excel, or PDF format.
-Attachments not submitted separately will not be accepted.
+The Program Year 2023 Plan is Due: May 5, 2023

+Each attachment must be submitted and labeled separately in either Word or PDF format.
+Attachments that are not submitted separately will not be accepted.
 Forms requiring original signatures may use DocuSign® (or similar) and may be uploaded in WISE.

-If original signatures are obtained, forms must be mailed (and uploaded in WISE) to the Local Area WDB's assigned Planner at: N.C.
-Division of Workforce Solutions, 4316 Mail Service Center, Raleigh, NC 27699-4316.
+If original signatures are obtained, forms may be mailed (and must be uploaded in WISE) to the Local Area WDB's assigned Planner at:

+Division of Workforce Solutions 313 Chapanoke Road, Suite 120 4316 Mail Service Center Raleigh, NC 27699-4316

-I. Local Area WDB Overview
+I. Local Area Workforce Development Board (WDB) Overview